aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 A DynamoDB Item Base Context is a map of string key-values pairs that contains information related to a particular DynamoDB Item.
 The DynamoDB Item Base Context MUST contain:
-  - the key `TODO:aws-crypto-table-name` with a value equal to the DynamoDB Table Name of the DynamoDB Table this item is stored in (or will be stored in).
+  - the key `aws-crypto-table-name` with a value equal to the DynamoDB Table Name of the DynamoDB Table this item is stored in (or will be stored in).
-  - the key `TODO:aws-crypto-partition-name` with a value equal to the name of the Partition Key on this item.
+  - the key `aws-crypto-partition-name` with a value equal to the name of the Partition Key on this item.
-  - the key `TODO:aws-crypto-partition-value` with a value equal to this item's partition attribute, serialized according to [Attribute Value Serialization](./ddb-attribute-serialization.md#attribute-value-serialization) and [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648).
+  - the key `aws-crypto-partition-value` with a value equal to this item's partition attribute, serialized according to [Attribute Value Serialization](./ddb-attribute-serialization.md#attribute-value-serialization) and [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648).
-  - If this item has a sort key attribute, the key `TODO:aws-crypto-sort-name` with a value equal to the [DynamoDB Sort Key Name](#dynamodb-sort-key-name).
+  - If this item has a sort key attribute, the key `aws-crypto-sort-name` with a value equal to the [DynamoDB Sort Key Name](#dynamodb-sort-key-name).
-  - If this item has a sort key attribute, the key `TODO:aws-crypto-sort-value` with a value equal to this item's sort attribute, serialized according to [Attribute Value Serialization](./ddb-attribute-serialization.md#attribute-value-serialization) and [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648).
+  - If this item has a sort key attribute, the key `aws-crypto-sort-value` with a value equal to this item's sort attribute, serialized according to [Attribute Value Serialization](./ddb-attribute-serialization.md#attribute-value-serialization) and [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648).
   - TODO: Instead of DDB Table Name, do we want an option to use the Table ARN in the EC?

-If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the keys `TODO:aws-crypto-sort-name` or `TODO:aws-crypto-sort-value`.
+If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the keys `aws-crypto-sort-name` or

-TODO - deal with encryption header and footer.
-- ensure that they don't exist in the EncryptItem input,
-- ensure that they exist in the EncryptItem output,
+`aws-crypto-sort-value`.